List of Person of Interest characters: Alonzo Quinn

 Alonzo D. Quinn (played by Clarke Peters) is a political adviser for New York City councilman and mayoral candidate Ed Griffin (Richard V. Licata) and the leader of HR.
-Quinn's leadership is subtle enough that even Harold Finch only suspects that HR still has someone in charge.
+Quinn's leadership is subtle enough that only Harold Finch even suspects that HR still has someone in charge.

 With many of his subordinates arrested by the FBI, Quinn tricks a local reporter, Maxine Angelis, into thinking that Christopher Zambrano is the head of HR.
 This results in Zambrano's death and Angelis' career destroyed.
 Quinn however leads his candidate Ed Griffin to an even greater victory by framing Landon Walker as the leader of HR and restoring Angelis' career in the process ("Bury the Lede").

 After the political victory, Quinn becomes Ed Griffin's chief of staff in the Mayor's Office.
 Quinn later asks his number two man, Patrick Simmons, to try and reforge HR's alliance with Elias by giving them mafia don Luciano Grifoni.
 This, however does not go as planned when it turns out Grifoni is working with Elias now and has one of his new subordinates killed declaring that Elias is done with HR ("C.O.D.").

 Quinn starts talking to his godson Detective Cal Beecher for some information with Patrick Simmons guarding him.
 Quinn meets with Simmons to inform him of his plans to make an alliance with Russian mobster Peter Yogorov.
 Since Elias refuses to work with them, Quinn decides to strike a deal with the Russian Mafia in order to secure funds for the rebuilding of HR ("Shadow Box").